meilihao/tour_book/develop/python.md

-from twisted.internet import reactor from twisted.web import server, resource, guard from twisted.cred.portal import IRealm, Portal from twisted.cred.checkers import FilePasswordDB
+from twisted.internet import reactor from twisted.web import server, resource, guard from twisted.cred.portal import IRealm, Portal
+#from twisted.cred.checkers import FilePasswordDB
+from twisted.cred.checkers import InMemoryUsernamePasswordDatabaseDontUse

-class GuardedResource(resource.Resource):
+class GuardedResource(resource.Resource): # 通过验证后执行: getChild() -> render()
     """
     A resource which is protected by guard and requires authentication in order to access.